How can you help?

-The Channel 7 Telethon, known commonly as Telethon, is an annual telethon established in 1968 by philanthropist Sir James Cruthers and Brian Treasure.
+The Channel 7 Telethon Trust, known commonly as Telethon, is an annual telethon established in 1968 by philanthropist Sir James Cruthers and Brian Treasure.
 It is produced by Channel 7 Perth, a television network in Western Australia.
-Funds raised through Telethon is currently granted to 107 beneficiaries, all united with a mission to improve the health and wellbeing of children in Western Australia.
-It’s the highest donating Telethon (per capita) in the world, with it surpassing A$528 million in total in 2022.
+Funds raised through Telethon is currently granted to 161 beneficiaries, all united with a mission to improve the health and well-being of children in Western Australia.
+It’s the highest donating Telethon (per capita) in the world, with it surpassing A$688 million in total in 2024.

-The televised event runs for a continuous 26-hours, across Metro and Regional Western Australia on Channel 7 and 7plus (Nationally).
-The event held in October aims to raise money for its beneficiaries from donations made by private citizens and corporations, as well as from special fundraising events held throughout the year.
+The televised event runs continuously for 26 hours across metropolitan and regional Western Australia on Channel 7 and 7plus (nationally).
+Held in October, it aims to raise funds for its beneficiaries through donations from individuals and corporations, as well as special fundraising events held throughout the year.

-Each year, there are also children who have been chosen to represent all children who benefit from the money raised.
-Since 2010, these children have been referred to as the “Little Telethon Stars”.
+Each year, a group of children is chosen to represent all those who benefit from the funds raised.
+Since 2010, these children have been known as the ‘Little Telethon Stars’.

-Talent from Seven Network TV shows such as Home and Away, 7NEWS, Sunrise, The Morning Show, The Chase Australia, My Kitchen Rules, House Rules, Sunday Night and more make the journey to Western Australia for the Telethon Weekend to entertain the audience, visit sick children at Perth Children’s Hospital, take phone calls, and generally participate in the 26-hour marathon broadcast.
+Talent from Seven Network shows such as Home and Away, 7NEWS, Sunrise, The Morning Show, The Chase Australia, Better Homes & Gardens, Sunday Night, and more – travel to Western Australia for Telethon Weekend to entertain the audience, visit sick children at Perth Children’s Hospital, take phone calls, and take part in the 26-hour broadcast marathon.

 In addition, music guests are also a big part of the weekend.
 Over the years, performers during Telethon have included Sir Cliff Richard, Harry Connick Jr., Whitney Houston, Stevie Wonder, Tina Turner, Julian Lennon, Sammy Davis Jr., and Celine Dion.
 In recent years, past finalists from Australian Idol have also made appearances during the event, joining local acts and sporting stars.